DinoTools/python-overpy/docs/source/faq.rst

 429 Too Many Requests
 ---------------------

-If to many requests are send from the same IP address the server blocks some requests to avoid that a user uses up all resources.
+If too many requests are send from the same IP address the server blocks some requests to avoid that a user uses up all resources.
 For more information have a look at the `Overpass API documentation <http://overpass-api.de/command_line.html>`_.

 OverPy tries to fetch missing information automatically.